AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 **tee** in case you still want output to a terminal and to a file ``command | tee filename``

 But what if you need to pass to another program results of two commands at once?
-BASH reserves file descriptors 3, 4, ..
-9. A way to use them is a built-in feature called *Process Substitution*, ``<(command)`` or ``>(command)``.
-The command (pipes, pipelines are fine here) is run asynchronously, and its input or output appears as a filename (*/dev/fd/<n>*).
-This filename is passed as an argument to the current command as the result of the expansion.
+Or if command accepts file as an argument but not STDIN?

+One can always do this in two steps, run commands and save results to file(s) and then use them with the another command.
+Though BASH helps to make even this part easier (or harder), the feature called
+*Process Substitution*, looks like ``<(command)`` or ``>(command)``, no spaces in between parentheses and < signs.
+It emulates a file creation out of *command* output and place it on a command line.
+The *command* can be a pipe, pipeline etc.

+The actual file paths substituted are */dev/fd/<n>*.
+The file paths can be passed as an argument to the another command or just redirected as usual.

 ::

  # BASH creates a file that has an output of *command2* and pass it to *command1*
+ # file descriptor is passed as an argument, assuming command1 can handle it
  command1 <(command2)

+ # same but redirected (like: cat < filename)
+ command1 < <(command2)

- # but in the same way one can substitute results of several commands
+ # in the same way one can substitute results of several commands or command groups
- command1 <(command2) <(command3)
+ command1 <(command2) <(command3 | command4; command5)

- # some of the examples can be done with { command 2; command3; } | command1
- # but when input order matters, process substitution has no alternative
  # example: comparing listings of two directories
  diff <(ls dir1) <(ls dir2)

- # writing to the file will provide input for *command2*
+ # and vice versa, *command1* output is redirected as a file to *command2*
- command1 >(command2)
+ command1 > >(command2)

+ # essentially, in some cases pipe and process substituion do the same
+ ls -s | cat
+ cat <(ls -s)

 find